Brazing: Filler materials

 Some additives and impurities act at very low levels.
 Both positive and negative effects can be observed.
-Strontium at levels of 0.01% refines grain structure of aluminium.
-Beryllium and bismuth at similar levels help disrupt the passivation layer of aluminium oxide and promote wetting.
+Strontium at levels of 0.01% refines grain structure of aluminum.
+Beryllium and bismuth at similar levels help disrupt the passivation layer of aluminum oxide and promote wetting.
 Carbon at 0.1% impairs corrosion resistance of nickel alloys.
-Aluminium can embrittle mild steel at 0.001%, phosphorus at 0.01%.
+Aluminum can embrittle mild steel at 0.001%, phosphorus at 0.01%.

 In some cases, especially for vacuum brazing, high-purity metals and alloys are used.
 99.99% and 99.999% purity levels are available commercially.

 Care must be taken to not introduce deleterious impurities from joint contamination or by dissolution of the base metals during brazing.

 Melting behavior

 Alloys with larger span of solidus/liquidus temperatures tend to melt through a "mushy" state, during which the alloy is a mixture of solid and liquid material.
 Some alloys show tendency to liquation, separation of the liquid from the solid portion; for these the heating through the melting range must be sufficiently fast to avoid this effect.
 Some alloys show extended plastic range, when only a small portion of the alloy is liquid and most of the material melts at the upper temperature range; these are suitable for bridging large gaps and for forming fillets.
 Highly fluid alloys are suitable for penetrating deep into narrow gaps and for brazing tight joints with narrow tolerances but are not suitable for filling larger gaps.
 Alloys with wider melting range are less sensitive to non-uniform clearances.

 When the brazing temperature is suitably high, brazing and heat treatment can be done in a single operation simultaneously.

 Eutectic alloys melt at single temperature, without mushy region.
 Eutectic alloys have superior spreading; non-eutectics in the mushy region have high viscosity and at the same time attack the base metal, with correspondingly lower spreading force.
 Fine grain size gives eutectics both increased strength and increased ductility.
 Highly accurate melting temperature lets joining process be performed only slightly above the alloy's melting point.
 On solidifying, there is no mushy state where the alloy appears solid but is not yet; the chance of disturbing the joint by manipulation in such state is reduced (assuming the alloy did not significantly change its properties by dissolving the base metal).
 Eutectic behavior is especially beneficial for solders.

 Metals with fine grain structure before melting provide superior wetting to metals with large grains.
-Alloying additives (e.g. strontium to aluminium) can be added to refine grain structure, and the preforms or foils can be prepared by rapid quenching.
+Alloying additives (e.g. strontium to aluminum) can be added to refine grain structure, and the preforms or foils can be prepared by rapid quenching.
 Very rapid quenching may provide amorphous metal structure, which possess further advantages.